fikrikarim/blik-challenge/READMETOO.md

 - For fetching the data, I put the action generator function on `componentDidMount`, after reading [this](https://daveceddia.com/where-fetch-data-componentwillmount-vs-componentdidmount/) and [this](https://www.robinwieruch.de/react-fetching-data/) post.
 (On my previous project I put it on `componentWillMount` hehe)
 - Now we should render the ids on analytics page, and when the individual id is clicked, the page will change to `analytics/:id`
 - _I managed to list all the ids on the table using map function.
 But how to make the link dynamically to go to `analytics/:id` using the react-router API?
 I used to do that with button, but with a link?_

+### 12:40 - 12:49
 - Ohh okay.
 I forgot react-router provides Link component exactly for that.
+- I think I should rename the AnalyticDetails into AnalyticsDetails.
+That little s can be confusing in the future.